msantos/runcron/README.md

 # DESCRIPTION

-`runcron` is a minimal cron running as part of a supervision tree for automated environments. `runcron` supervises tasks:
+`runcron` is a minimal cron running as part of a supervision tree for automated environments. runcron is intended to be simple, safe and container-friendly.

+`runcron` supervises tasks:

 * only allows a single instance of a job to run